alros-essex/ssdcs-assignment/sections/microservices.md

 * TBD
 * TBD

-The database requires a persistent volume for the database.
+The database requires a persistent volume for the data.
 The secrets will be managed by TBD.

 ## Nginx